-- 1) Use a spatially varying spiderweb input (as in Delft3D/Delft3D FM) for forcing tropical cyclones only the wind and pressure input, or for the wind as well as the rain input. - 2) Use a spatially varying grid input (as in Delft3D) for u- and v- wind velocities and/or the rain and/or pressure input. - 3) Use a spatially varying grid input using a netcdf file based on a FEWS input type format for wind, rain and/or atmospheric pressure input. - 4) Use a spatially uniform input for wind and rain, which is faster but also more simplified. - 5) Make a combination, for instance use a spiderweb for the wind input and a spatially uniform rain-input.
+- 1) Use a spatially varying input in a polar coordinate system ('spiderweb'; as in Delft3D/Delft3D FM) for forcing tropical cyclones for wind and pressure input only, or also for rainfal. - 2) Use a spatially varying grid input (as in Delft3D) for u- and v- wind velocities and/or the rain and/or pressure input. - 3) Use a spatially varying grid input using a netcdf file based on a FEWS input type format for wind, rain, and/or atmospheric pressure input. - 4) Use a spatially uniform input for wind and rain, which is faster but also more simplified. - 5) Make a combination, for instance use a spiderweb for the wind input and a spatially uniform rain-input.
 When combining, test whether the forcing is as wanted since not all combinations of the above options might be possible and/or changing depending on specific code version.